The Association for Animal Welfare Advancement Learning Center

 Johnny Jenkins - Panel Facilitator

-Shannon Martin-Roebuck serves as the Executive Director of Capital Humane Society in Lincoln, NE.
-Previously, Martin-Roebuck served as Research Faculty at Colorado School of Mines, focusing on diversity, equity, inclusion and college access.
+Shannon Martin-Roebuck is chair of The Association’s DEI Survey Committee.
+She was previously the Executive Director of Capital Humane Society in Lincoln, NE.
+Before that, Shannon served as Research Faculty at Colorado School of Mines, focusing on DEI and college access.
 She was also Director of Operations for Higher Education Resource Services, a nonprofit dedicated to creating and sustaining a diverse network of women leaders in higher education at the University of Denver.
-She holds a Master of Nonprofit Management from Regis University and received her BA in Art History from Mansfield University.

 Animal Services Director